 Understory Plants: Herbs and Vegetables

 The understory layer is key in edible forest gardening.
-It lets you grow many and .
+It lets you grow many herbs and vegetables.
 These understory plants love the shade under big trees.
 They make your food forest better and help with nature.

 Common perennial herbs include:

-• Nasturtium – known for its vibrant that attract beneficial insects
+- Nasturtium – known for its vibrant flowers that attract beneficial insects

 Lettuce and spinach grow well in the shade of trees.
 Adding these understory plants boosts your garden's food yield.
 It also helps with pest control and plant health.